12 Shifts for Learner-Centered Classrooms Master Class Program

 • One free ‘mentor’ from school site to help support teacher growth

-• Certificate for 32 PD Hours
+• Certificate for 24 Professional Development Hours

 “Kyle’s ability to discern the needs of students, develop mission-aligned school goals, and empower teachers is truly remarkable.
 With a hands-on action-oriented approach, Kyle balances ideas and content, with self-discovery and group collaboration in an artful way that is unique and authentic.
 Educators don’t feel judged or defensive with Kyle because he has a way of building trust and unifying groups through common goals.
 He has been at the center of the conversation around innovative education for many years and his experience has given him time to test theories, see results, and measure effectiveness over time.
 He is a joy to work with and I am very thankful for the ways he continues to inspire my practice while boldy pioneering the future of education.”